essamalbar/Android_Task/README.md

 -An Android application that was designed using Kotlin and Java, as it relies mainly on a set of technologies

-*Retrofit2 for calling Api
+-retrofit2 for calling Api

-*jetPack Components (room-lifecycle)
+-jetPack Components (room-lifecycle)

-*ExoPlayer to view video
+-ExoPlayer to view video

-*MVVM ,MVI
+-MVVM ,MVI

-*FFmpeg to cutting video
+-FFmpeg to cutting video

-*System Download Manger
+-System Download Manger

-*Broadcast reciver
+-Broadcast receiver

 -In the beginning, the application connects to the server and fetches the videos through Retrofit, then displays them using Exoplayer.
 The user can share a specific video, where the application downloads the video to the device’s memory using a download manager, then the video is displayed in the form of a group of images to determine what we want to cut using FFmpeg